 June 1 - June 15 - You will receive 50% of your registration fee.

-We will be offering two fully paid scholarships to the camp.
-If you have financial need and would like to apply for a scholarship, please feel out this application by April 1, 2019.
-We will let you know if you are chosen by April 10.
+We will be offering one fully paid scholarship to the camp.
+If you have financial need and would like to apply for a scholarship, please feel out this application by April 1, 2020.
+We will let you know if you are chosen by May 1.
 (Scholarship application will be available Feb.
 1).